msgpo/Blocker-database/README.md

 Known issue
 ---------------

-The following issue are not directly related to this project, there addon/extension related:
+The bigger issues are pinned, otherwise the following "special" issue are not directly related to this project, there addon/extension related (see here):

-// None
+Extension bases issue:

+* Currently, none

 Project based issue: